 A Digital Video Recorder, or DVR, is a simple way to watch your favorite shows.
 It lets you record any TV program and watch it when it is convenient for you.
-It also allows you to rewind and fast-forward live TV, pause a show, or even create your own instant replays, and watch in slow motion.
+It also allows you to rewind and fast-forward live TV, pause a show, or even create your own instant replays.

 This article contains information on:

 General X1 DVR Information

 Record and Watch 5 Shows at Once: Your DVR can record up to 4 HD shows at the same time, while you’re watching a fifth show on the TV.
 Access all of your recordings or prioritize your series by selecting Saved on the XFINITY menu.
 If you have more than 1 X1 DVR, you can record more shows simultaneously.

 Fast Forward and Rewind: The X1 DVR offers 4 speeds of Fast Forward and Rewind.
 You can also press the Page Up and Page Down keys to skip ahead or back in 5-minute intervals.
 This is helpful if you are trying to skip ahead to the end of a show.

 Schedule Recordings: There are many options to schedule DVR recordings.
 You can use the set-top box and remote control to directly set your DVR recordings.
 You can also schedule your DVR recordings from XFINITY TV Go or the XFINITY TV Remote app when you are on the go or away from home.
 To get started, see X1: Record a Program.

 Episode/Series Recordings: The default option is to record only the episode of the program that you have selected.
 If the program is part of a series, such as a comedy, drama or recurring news or sports program, you also have the option to record the series.
 To record a series, see X1: Record a Series.